N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 I got `krbtgt`!

-Thank you for reading, if there is any misinformation contact with my in LinkedIn.
+Thank you for reading, if there is any inaccuracies, feel free to contact me in LinkedIn.
 resource: https://academy.hackthebox.com/module/219/section/2329